fmasclef/adfilters/README.md

     conf-file=/path/to/downloaded/adfilters.host
     addn-hosts=/path/to/downloaded/adfilters.host

 Not using `dnsmasq`?
 No problem.
-There are varoious other formats available as well.
+There are various other formats available as well.

 ## Formats